Methodology and data sources

 1. Source data

-All property data — owners, addresses, subdivisions, neighborhood codes, year built, living area, class codes, foundation, exterior, fireplaces, plumbing, garage, pool, and the full appraised / market / land / improvement / assessed value breakdown — comes from Brazoria Central Appraisal District's annual Preliminary Appraisal Roll Real & MH export, in the PACS layout v8.0.33.
-We ingest the four fixed-width files BCAD publishes (PROP_INFO, IMP_DETAIL, IMP_ATTR, ABS_SUBDV) and join them on prop ID.
-Source dataset code, run date, and PACS layout version are printed on every Packet's methodology page.
+All property data — owners, addresses, subdivisions, neighborhood codes, year built, living area, class codes, foundation, exterior, fireplaces, plumbing, garage, pool, lot acreage, and the full appraised / market / land / improvement / assessed value breakdown — comes from each appraisal district's own annual preliminary appraisal roll.
+We currently ingest data from four districts:

 2. Comparable selection — base variant